HewlettPackard/hpe-grafana-clusterview-panel/README.md

 Single, double, or no quotes can all be used to specify values.

-The next simplest way to to combine a logical operator with a value.
+The next simplest way to combine a logical operator with a value.
 This will also match against the field specified in value.
 The following logical comparisons are supported for numbers: `==, =, <, <=, >, >=, !=`.
 * `>3` - matches value field greater than 3.
 * `!=10` - matches all values not equal to 10.